ux-at-icfnext/pattern-template/pages/home.md

   - image:
       src: /assets/uswds/img/circle-124.png
       alt: ""
-    title: Accessible to your whole organization.
+    title: Accessible to your whole organization
     description: No need to worry about different contracts building out different web properties.
 This library can be hosted to be available for all to view and use.
   - image:
       src: /assets/uswds/img/circle-124.png
       alt: ""
-    title: Quick Design Prototypes.
+    title: Quick Design Prototypes
     description: With your full library available, staging design prototypes is quick, allowing for ideation and approvals.
 ---